christianwgd/django-bootstrap5-dark-mode-switch/README.md

 **Please be aware that this library is in early development.**
 **This library is not yet available on pypi!**

+## What is this for?

+django-bootstrap5-dark-mode-switch enables you to use the Bootstrap 5 dark mode in your Django projects.
+With this library installed you get a menu from which you can select light mode, dark mode and an auto mode that automatically adapts your theme to the theme selected with your browser or operating system.

 ## Installing

 `django-bootstrap5-dark-mode-switch` can be found on pypi.
 Run